CERN/TIGRE/README.md

 ## Contact

-*Before contacting* consider that you migth be able to let us know your concerns by [raising an issue][2] and [labeling accordingly][4].
+*Before contacting* consider that you might be able to let us know your concerns by [raising an issue][2] and [labeling accordingly][4].
 If you still need to contact us:

 tigre.toolbox@gmail.com